eiriklied/coffee_script_article/README.md

 ![Suffixable operators](images/04_suffixable.coffee.png)

 ### Comprehensions

-Looping over an array or an object's properties is fundamental, and enhancing it really improves the expressiveness in a language.
+Looping over an array or an object's properties is fundamental in almost any language, and enhancing it really improves expressiveness.
 In regular JavaScript you would typically use an old fashioned for-loop.
 Underscore.js and jQuery offer functions that can improve the syntax quite a bit, but you still end up with parentheses and curly braces all over the place.
-CoffeeScript has this functionality built into the language.
+CoffeeScript has looping with comprehensions built into the language.

-Consider the JavaScript code below, where we loop through and array and extract the names of the cars with a high rating.
+Consider the JavaScript code below, where we loop through and array and extract the names of cars with a high rating.

 ![Array iteration in JavaScript](images/05_comprehensions.js.png)

 This is one of the places CoffeeScript really shines.
-Not only is the corresponding code for looping over the cars short, but its really concise.
+Note how the consise code allows us to focus on what we want to achieve, instead of array semantics.

 ![Array iteration in CoffeeScript](images/05_comprehensions.coffee.png)

 ### Classes

-Implementing object orientation with prototypes in JavaScript can be a bit cumbersome.
+Implementing object orientation with prototypes in JavaScript can cumbersome.
 CoffeeScript makes it way easier.
-Using the `class`-keyword we can easily create classes with inheritance and instantiate them:
+Using the `class` keyword we can easily create classes and inheritance.

 ![Object orientation](images/06_classes.coffee.png)